asm2025/T3Chat/README.md

-# Your Volo App
+# T3Chat - LibreChat-Inspired Multi-AI Platform

-Welcome to your new full-stack application!
-This project was created with `create-volo-app` and comes pre-configured with a modern tech stack and production-ready architecture.
+Welcome to T3Chat, a LibreChat-inspired multi-AI chat platform built with Rust and React!
+This project provides a production-ready foundation for building a chat application that supports multiple AI providers (OpenAI, Anthropic, Google, and more) with a modern, normalized PostgreSQL database schema.

 ## 🎯 **Philosophy**